 - buns, salad greens, avocado, red onion, etc.

 Cook quinoa according to package instructions.
 Liquid ratio is usually 1:2 i.e. 1/3 cup uncooked quinoa boiled in 2/3 cup water.
 I recommend cooking more than necessary for this recipe and using leftovers for meal prep like quick salads and power bowls.
 Make sure quinoa has cooled before adding to sweet potato-beet mixture.
+You will need a blender or food processor to make this recipe.

 - Scrub and rinse sweet potato.
 Using fork or sharp knife poke holes all over sweet potato; place in microwave on potato setting for half of the amount of time, or cook for about 90 seconds each side.
 Sweet potato should be slightly undercooked.
 You can also bake in oven at 400F for about 25 mintues.
 Remove skin from sweet potato, roughly chop and add to bottom of blender.